 We are inviting you to take part in the Oxford Radcliffe Biobank.
 We want to emphasise that this is entirely voluntary.
-Your decision will not affect your care in any way.
 Before you decide, it is important to understand how a biobank makes medical research possible and what your participation would involve.

-1. What is the Oxford Radcliffe Biobank about?
+2. What is the Oxford Radcliffe Biobank about?

 The Oxford Radcliffe Biobank collects blood, samples of other body fluids and tissue samples, as well as information about donors for use in medical research.
-Researchers want to develop new and better ways to manage disease and medical conditions.
+Researchers want to develop new and better ways to manage disease.
 An important part of our work is to collect and make available both normal and abnormal (diseased) samples.
 Researchers can then study changes caused by disease at the very earliest stages, and use this information to develop new tests and treatments.
 The biobank takes care of samples and makes certain that they are shared properly.

 Sometimes samples are used for genetic research (about diseases that are passed on in families) in order to study differences between normal and abnormal cells.
 These genetic tests are different from the genetic screening offered to families at high risk of developing disease.
-Researchers will be studying diseases and not individuals, so the results of this research will not be fed back to you or your doctors unless it might make a difference for decisions about your healthcare.
+Researchers will be studying diseases and not individuals, so the results of this research will not be fed back to you and your GP unless it might make a difference for decisions about your healthcare.